-Environmental Safeguard (ES) Applicable Activities Activity Area Guidance ES1 Maintenance All Activity Areas must maintain or increase standing live and dead carbon of forest carbon stocks over the project life, as determined by a running 10-year average stocks of carbon stocks within the Activity Areas.
+Environmental Safeguard (ES) Applicable Activities Activity Area Guidance ES1 Maintenance of forest carbon stocks All Activity Areas must maintain or increase standing live and dead carbon stocks over the project life, as determined by a running 10-year average of carbon stocks within the Activity Areas.
 Exceptions may be granted by the Reserve for cases of natural disturbances or silviculture activities aimed at reducing an imminent risk of disease or pest infestation.
-ES2 Native IFM, IFM, Restoration, and Reforestation Activity Areas must demonstrate Species Restoration, verified continuous progress towards achieving a goal of 95% native Reforestation species within the Activity Areas, as measured by the average number of trees per hectare.
+ES2 Native Species IFM, Restoration, Reforestation IFM, Restoration, and Reforestation Activity Areas must demonstrate verified continuous progress towards achieving a goal of 95% native species within the Activity Areas, as measured by the average number of trees per hectare.
 For the purposes of this protocol, native species are those found naturally in and around the Project Area.
-The use of non- native species outside of their historic range is permitted if the use is intended as an adaptation strategy against climate change.
+The use of nonnative species outside of their historic range is permitted if the use is intended as an adaptation strategy against climate change.
 In such cases, a letter stating the appropriateness of the use of the particular species for adaptation purposes is required from the appropriate regional MARN, INAB or CONAP office, and is subject to approval by the Reserve.
 For IFM and Restoration: must be met within 50 years.
 For Reforestation: must be met immediately following the establishment of a new forest stand.
-Large Urban Large Urban Forestry Activity Areas may not reduce the percent of Forestry native species (based on tree count) throughout the project life.
-Large Urban Forestry Activity Areas are encouraged to use native species where possible; however, the Reserve acknowledges that the choice of species used in urban areas depends on various factors unrelated to the A f 4 Forest Project.
-Agroforestry For Agroforestry and Silvopastoral Activity Areas in excess of 30% tree and canopy cover, the tree composition must comply with 80% native Silvopastoral species as measured by trees per hectare and determined on any 5 hectares within the Activity Area.
+Large Urban Forestry Large Urban Forestry Activity Areas may not reduce the percent of native species (based on tree count) throughout the project life.
+Large Urban Forestry Activity Areas are encouraged to use native species where possible; however, the Reserve acknowledges that the choice of species used in urban areas depends on various factors unrelated to the Forest Project.
+Agroforestry and Silvopastoral For Agroforestry and Silvopastoral Activity Areas in excess of 30% tree canopy cover, the tree composition must comply with 80% native species as measured by trees per hectare and determined on any 5 hectares within the Activity Area.
 Agroforestry Activity Areas must meet this requirement at the Activity Area's start date.
+ES3 Composition of Native Species IFM, Restoration, Reforestation IFM, Restoration, and Reforestation Activity Areas must demonstrate verified continuous progress towards meeting the composition of native species according to the Table 3.2.
+The native species composition requirements must be met by each Activity Area independently.
+Exceptions to the composition of native species are accepted through a letter signed by the appropriate regional MARN, INAB or CONAP office

-34 The Forest Owner may select themself to be the Project Coordinator.
+&lt;sup>34 The Forest Owner may select themself to be the Project Coordinator.

-35 The legal representative of the community may alternatively serve as the Account Manager for the Forest Owner account on the Reserve registry.
+The legal representative of the community may alternatively serve as the Account Manager for the Forest Owner account on the Reserve registry.